Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 Bull Call Spread Options position trading strategy

 The maximum that you will lose is the entire premium that you have paid while buying the call.
-Here you need to make sure that both the call options should have the same expiry.
+Here you need to make sure that both the call options have the same expiry.

 Building such option positions and strategies takes time and calculation work that may be hard for you at the beginning.